arduino/docs-content/content/learn/04.electronics/10.power-pins/power-pins.md

 ## Powering Alternatives

-Arduino boards have **four** ways in which they can be powered:
+Arduino boards have **five** options in which they can be powered:

 1. Powering via USB connector

-2. Powering via a barrel jack connector / JST connector if available on the board
+2. Powering via the barrel jack connector (if available on the board)

+3. Powering via the onboard battery connector (if available on the board)

-3. Powering via the VIN (Voltage In) pin
+4. Powering via the VIN (Voltage In) pin

-4. Powering via the 3V3/5V pin*
+5. Powering via the 3V3/5V pin*

 ***\*Powering your board via the 3V3/5V pins is not recommended, as it can damage your board's voltage regulator.
 Read more [here](#3v35v-pin).***

-In this article, we will examine the alternatives to power your Arduino more in-depth.
+This article will examine the alternatives to power your Arduino more in-depth.

 ## USB Connector